dreliciousArcanius/Procranius/README.md

 ## License

-Procranius is released under the MIT License.
+Procranius is released under the CC0-1.0 License.
 See LICENSE for details.